Hello and Welcome!

 These pages are intended to be a brief overview of a family saga, the beginning of which is lost in the mists of time.
 However we do have records that places the family in the Ormonts Valley, from the late 15th century.
 The last landholdings in the valley, at least in the Tardent name, were probably in the late 19th, early 20th century.
 There are a couple of chalets in le Sepey with the Tardent name, of varying ages.
 One Tardent chalet in Cergnat was burnt down on August 1st, Swiss national day, in 1988, and an old Tardent grenier stands today next to the church in Cergnat.
 However the beginnings of the story are at least 500 years old, according to the recorded history researched and compiled in the 19th and 20th centuries by Tardents with an interest in their origins.
 Historical documents indicate that the association may well have been much earlier, in accord with the settlement at Le Sepey.

-Probably what would have influenced the groups of people to ascend into the mountains would have been the imperative search for new land because of population expansion, or the incentive to leave living conditions on the plain below, perhaps escaping political circumstances, such as hostility and disputes.
+In all probability what would have influenced the groups of people to ascend into the mountains would have been the imperative search for new land because of population expansion, and also the incentive to leave living conditions on the plain below, perhaps escaping political circumstances, such as hostility and disputes.
 There is a legend in the family, passed down orally from the 19th century to modern Tardents, that the Ormonts Valley was founded by some members of a Roman Theban legion, probably stationed at Saint Maurice, who had escaped being put to death on the order of the Roman emperor.
-Whether this is fact or legend inspired by the story of St. Maurice, we do not know!
+There is some evidence that monk historians believed that many of the men escaped death by fleeing to the mountains.
 What is fascinating, however, is that within the next twenty years or so, the advances in genealogical analysis, and the collection of significant population samples, mean that we will probably be able to determine exactly whether this is true or not!

 The real mountain people were typical of those who live in difficult alpine terrain - tough, uncompromising survivors, often with a great store or courage and kindness, as well as being hardened by the elements.